hmil/savannah/manual/installation.md

 ## Node.js

+Savannah runs on nodejs v4.4
+**Important:** nodejs v5.0 is not supported!
+Download the "4.x.x LTS" version!

-First, install nodejs.
-Go to https://nodejs.org/en/download/ and choose the package matching your operating system.
+Go to https://nodejs.org/en/download/ and choose the LTS package matching your operating system.

-**note for Ubuntu users**: You must install nodejs through nvm.
+**note for Ubuntu users**: You must install nodejs using nvm.
 It's the only reasonnable way to install nodejs on Ubuntu.
-First install nvm as described in the [installation](https://github.com/creationix/nvm#install-script) section.
+First install nvm as described in the [nvm documentation](https://github.com/creationix/nvm#install-script).
 Then run:
-`nvm install 5.0` to install nodejs v5.0 through nvm
+`nvm install 5.0` to install nodejs v5.0 using nvm
 `nvm use 5.0` to use nodejs v5.0
 _note_: You might need to run `nvm use 5.0` each time you launch a new shell to tell nvm you are using nodejs version 5.0.